-Assessment of plant protection products
+Authorisation of plant protection products

-The aim of the EU plant protection products regulation is to secure a high level of protection of both human and animal health and the environment and at the same time to improve the functioning of the internal market through the harmonisation of the rules on the placing on the market of plant protection products, while improving agricultural production.
+The aim of the EU plant protection products regulation is to secure a high level of protection of both human and animal health and the environment.
+The aim is also to improve the functioning of the internal market through the harmonisation of the rules on placing plant protection products on the market, while improving agricultural production.

 Cooperation in the northern zone of the EU

-Assessment of active substances
+Approval of active substances

 The National Food Agency monitors residues of pesticides in crops and drinking water.